ga-curriculum/intro-to-databases/relational-databases/README.md

 - **Rows**: Each row in a table represents a unique instance or record of the entity being stored.
 For example, in a table of employees, each row would represent a single employee.

 - **Columns**: Columns define the specific attributes or fields of the data entity.
-Each column in a table specifies the type of data it holds, like a name, date, number, etc.
+Each column in a table specifies the type of data it holds, like a `name`, `role`, and `start_date`.

-Example of a Table Structure:

 ![An example of a relational database table](./assets/table-diagram.png)